 It’s as simple as this:

-‘The secret of happiness lies not in the acquisition of more…?
-But in developing the capacity to enjoy less.’
+‘The secret of happiness lies not in the acquisition of more… But in developing the capacity to enjoy what is.’

 …or if you want a little more detail…

 Just to explain, P stands for Personal Characteristics, including outlook on life, adaptability and resilience.